7 Best Used Minivans for Families (Honest Picks)

 1. Toyota Sienna

-The Toyota Sienna is the safest default answer for many shoppers, and that is not lazy advice.
-It built its reputation on long-term durability, solid resale value, and fewer powertrain surprises than a lot of rivals.
-If your priority is buying once and keeping it for years, the Sienna usually belongs at the top of the list.
+The Sienna is the safe default, and that’s not lazy advice.
+It built its name on long-term durability, strong resale, and fewer powertrain surprises than most rivals.
+If your plan is buy-it-once-keep-it-forever, the Sienna usually earns the top spot.

 2. Honda Odyssey